 It’s early days yet, but work is underway to clean up the five massive rubbish patches in our oceans.
 One pioneering venture in this field was founded in 2013 by an 18-year-old Dutch inventor called Boyan Slat.
-His company, the Ocean Cleanup, is creating floating cleanup platforms he believes are capable of cleaning up 50% of the Great Pacific Garbage Patch within five years.
+His company, the Ocean Cleanup, is developing a passive ocean cleanup technology, that just like the plastic, moves with the currents to catch it.
+By deploying a fleet of systems, The Ocean Cleanup has estimated to be able to remove 50% of the Great Pacific Garbage Patch every five years.

 Agricultural runoff and sewage flowing into the ocean create areas of low oxygen, dubbed “dead zones”.
 In these areas, marine life is unable to survive, and ecosystems collapse.
-There are now close to 500 such zones worldwide, with a total surface area of over 245,000km².
+To date, scientists have identified 415 dead zones worldwide, with a total surface area of over 245,000km².
 That’s about the same size as the United Kingdom.

 Beluga whales, weighing in at up to 1.5 tons each, are extremely sociable mammals.
 They do everything with their pods, which can range in size from just a few in number to several hundred.
 Their signature bulbous foreheads (called “melons”) are flexible, allowing beluga whales to pull faces.
 These talented creatures can also whistle and chirp, a fact that has earned them the nickname “canaries of the sea”.
 Unfortunately, shipping and other human marine activity cause underwater noise pollution that interferes with their communication, making it harder for them to find food, find mates, and look after their young.